SungjaeJung1031/SungjaeJung1031.github.io/index.md

 ---
 layout: home
 profile_picture:
-  src: /assets/img/profile-pic.jpg
+  src: /assets/img/profile-pic.png
   alt: website picture
 ---

 <p>
-  Welcome!
-This site serves as an example for the Bay Jekyll theme.
-Bay is a very simple and minimal theme, directly inspired by Dan Grover's <a href="http://dangrover.com">website</a>.
+  Hi there
 </p>

 <p>
-  You can find the source code and the instructions on <a href="https://github.com/eliottvincent/bay">GitHub</a>.
+  You can find the source code of my blogs on <a href="https://github.com/SungjaeJung1031">GitHub</a>.
 </p>